LittleBigPlanet 3

-LittleBigPlanet 3 is a puzzle-platform game developed by Sumo Digital for the PlayStation 3 and PlayStation 4.
-It was released worldwide through November and December 2014, and it is the third entry in the main LittleBigPlanet series, and sixth entry overall.
+LittleBigPlanet 3 is a 2014 puzzle-platform video game developed by Sumo Digital and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation 4.
+It is the third main installment in the LittleBigPlanet series and sixth entry overall.
 It was announced at Sony's E3 2014 media briefing on 9 June 2014.
 It was developed primarily by Sumo Digital, with XDev and series creator Media Molecule assisting in an undisclosed capacity.

 LittleBigPlanet 3 received generally positive reviews upon release.
 Critics praised the visuals, the create mode, and new gameplay elements such as the addition of the new characters.
 The game did however draw criticism for its technical issues and the short length of its campaign mode.

-The online servers for the PS3 version of the game have been permanently closed due to DDOS attacks in 2021, but the servers for the PS4 version remain operational.

 Gameplay

 LittleBigPlanet 3 features gameplay elements very similar to the first two games in the main LittleBigPlanet series, LittleBigPlanet and LittleBigPlanet 2.
 It is a puzzle-platform game with elements of a sandbox game.
 Like other LittleBigPlanet games, LittleBigPlanet 3 places a heavy emphasis on creation.
 Players create their own levels, characters, objects, such as power ups, tools, decorations, stickers, or vehicles, hub levels, Pods (effectively the character's 'home'), and other things.
 Players may share their creations.
 The core gameplay revolves around navigating colourful and vibrant levels with a set character, using power ups, jumping, swimming, swinging, grabbing, interacting with switches and non-player characters, defeating enemies, completing the main objectives, and finding collectibles, such as Collectibells, stickers, materials, objects, and gadgets.